Roscoe Wilmeth: National Museum of Man, Ottawa, Canada

 In 1965, he took a position with the National Museum of Man in Ottawa, Ontario, Canada, where he was employed until his death in 1981.
 Wilmeth undertook research into the Athabaskan and Chilcotin (also spelled Tsilhqot'in) cultures, with which he saw connections with his earlier research in the Southwest and Great Plains.
 He had hoped to publish research into these connections one day.
 Throughout the later half of the 1960s and 1970s, Wilmeth researched and published work on radiocarbon dates in Canada, Canadian prehistory, and the Chilcotin of the Anahim Lake area of British Columbia.
 He released several publications on geological surveys of radiocarbon dates, but did not completely rely on the science and even questioned the reliability of radiocarbon dates.
 Wilmeth applied the direct historical approach to his work, which he learned directly form innovators such as Waldo Wedel and the Chilcotin became his primary area of research during his career at the National Museum of Man.
 Wilmeth also continued to publish material from his earlier work in Kansas.
 He held the titles of Prairie Archaeologist, Head of the Western Canada Section, Head of the Salvage Section, and Plateau Archaeologist during his tenure at the National Museum of Man.

-Wilmeth was elected president of the Canadian Archaeological Association and served from 1974-1975.
+Wilmeth was elected president of the Canadian Archaeological Association and served from 1974 to 1975.

-Wilmeth died on August 19, 1981 near Anahim Lake, British Columbia.
+Wilmeth died on August 19, 1981, near Anahim Lake, British Columbia.

-Impact on Archaeology
+Impact on archaeology

 Wilmeth's archaeological accomplishments at the Kansas Historical Society created the position state archaeologist, one that had not existed before.
 He pushed the argument that there were enough archaeological resources and collections, especially when combined with the newly forming highway salvage archaeology program, to require a formal position to manage archaeological resources and activities.
 This position was created at the Kansas Historical Society in 1960, with Wilmeth as the first State archaeologist.

 Today, the archaeology program at the Kansas Historical Society has grown into staff of several archaeologists and assistants directed by the state archaeologist.
 The archaeology program still operates the highway archaeology program and Federal NRCS projects according to section 106 of the National Historic Preservation Act of 1966.

 During the 16 years that Wilmeth was at the National Museum of Man, he directed a vast amount of archaeology there.
 His contributions to the use of radiocarbon dating and investigations into the prehistory of Athabaskan and related Chilcotin cultures has benefited Canadian and North American archaeological data.
 His nomination to presidency of the Canadian Archaeological Association for 2 years exemplified his authoritative status in the realm of Canadian archaeology.